usecakework/docs/docs/gettingstarted.md

 ## More!

 ### Installing Dependencies
-You can install dependencies with pip3, just include it in your ```requirements.txt```.
-Make sure you are using your virtual environment.
+You can install dependencies with pip3, just include it in your ```requirements.txt``` with ```pip3 freeze > requirements.txt```.
+Make sure you are in your virtual environment to prevent your global dependencies from deployed to Cakework.

 ```
 source env/bin/activate